Life’s Teachers in Disguise

 Last year, an unwelcome course correction arrived at my doorstep with the sudden passing of my husband.
 My life came to a screeching halt as I faced the stark reality of being thrust into the unknown and the numbing emptiness that followed.

 I unwillingly became a part of a club with no guidelines, rules, or secret handshake.
-I was signed up without permission, and I can’t “cancel at any time”.
+I was signed up without permission and couldn’t “cancel at any time”.

 I needed someone to complain to.
 Ahhhhh, God.
 I could complain to God.
 I’m so good at that.
 But the last time I tried, it went something like this: